PRX/Infrastructure/README.md

 ## Components

-There are four main components to the infrastructure system as a whole: **Secrets**, **Notifications**, **CI**, and **CD**.
+There are three main components to the infrastructure system as a whole: **Notifications**, **CI**, and **CD**.
 Each is defined as its own CloudFormation template.
-Some stacks have dependencies on other stacks, so the order in which they are created does matter.
-The CI and CD stacks generally will be launched together, and their operations do overlap in some ways, but there are not hard dependencies between the two.
+Launching either the CI or CD stack require a preexisting Notifications stacks, but otherwise are entirely independent.
+They generally will be launched together, and their operations do overlap in some ways, but there are not hard dependencies between the two.

 There is also a very lightweight **Storge** stack that creates a few necessary, shared S3 buckets.

-### Secrets

-The **Secrets** stack provides the ability to store configuration values securely in S3, and provides resources that allow EC2 instances to access those secrets, as well as ensuring that the template configuration used to launch application stacks is kept in sync with secrets as they change.

 ### Notifications